Skip to main content

 • Computation performance: This section provides a detailed overview of the computation efficiency within the Brinqa Platform.
 It features a Last run summary table that captures key metrics from the most recent orchestration run related to various data models and calculated attributes.
 This includes the total number of executions for each attribute, as well as the duration of these executions, indicated by performance metrics like 75th percentile, mean, median, and maximum, all measured in milliseconds.
 Brinqa administrators can analyze these metrics to identify slow-performing computations.
 For instance, a high mean value coupled with a significant number of executions can indicate a performance bottleneck.

-The User management panel provides an overview of user activity and role distribution within the Brinqa Platform.
+The User management dashboard provides an overview of user activity and role distribution within the Brinqa Platform.

 note

-The data in the user management panel reflects the most recent orchestration run; therefore, data for newly added users appears only after this process completes.
+The data in the user management dashboard reflects the most recent orchestration run; therefore, data for newly added users appears only after this process completes.

 Key features

-The user management panel offers several key features, each providing insights into user activities and roles within the Brinqa Platform:
+The user management dashboard offers several key features, each providing insights into user activities and roles within the Brinqa Platform:

 FeatureDescription